Datatype defining rewrite systems for naturals and integers: DDRSs for combining unary, binary and decimal view

+Replacing the $t\apue$-occurrences by $S(t)$ in the DDRS $\nname2$ defined in Table~\ref{tab:int2} results in equations \ref{S1} -- \ref{S4} in Table~\ref{tab:natunview}, which hence define a DDRS for natural number arithmetic in unary view with successor function.
+We name this DDRS $\nname{ubd}$ and its CTA $\Nat_{ubd}$.
+The equations~\ref{Sb} -- \ref{Sd2} define the conversion of terms that employ constructors from binary or decimal view to unary view.

+Integer arithmetic is obtained by replacing all $t\apue$-occurrences by $S(t)$ in the DDRS $\zname2$ defined in Table~\ref{tab:int2}.
+We name the resuting DDRS $\zname{ubd}$ and its CTA $\Int_{ubd}$.
+The proof of Theorem~\ref{thm:3.3} implies the following result.

+\begin{thm} The DDRSs $\nname{ubd}$ and $\zname{ubd}$ (Table~\ref{tab:natunview}) are ground-complete. \end{thm} \begin{proof} The AProVE tool~\cite{AProVE} finds that these DDRSs are terminating.
+We first prove ground-confluence for the DDRS $\zname{ubd}$.
+It is sufficient to consider the proof of Theorem~\ref{thm:3.3}: the renaming to successor terms is not relevant, and the `new' equations~\ref{Sb} -- \ref{Sd2} rewrite to successor terms and thus preserve ground-confluence.

+In a similar way it follows that the DDRS $\nname{ubd}$ is ground-confluent.
+Moreover, a ground-confluence proof for the DDRS $\nname{ubd}$ was found by the ground-confluence prover AGCP~\cite{ATK} at \url{http://cocoweb.uibk.ac.at/} (property [{GCR}] and options [{2020, TRS, AGCP}]) with input \url{https://arxiv.org/src/1608.06212/anc/NATubd.trs}. \end{proof}

-The DDRS $\nname3$ defined in Table~\ref{tab:S1} defines natural number arithmetic with 0 and successor function, and is very common (see, e.g. \cite{KV03,UK03,WZ95}).
-Furthermore, this DDRS is deterministic with respect to addition of two normal forms (cf.~Proposition~\ref{prop:2.2.3}), but not with respect to their multiplication (cf.~\eqref{redu:X} in Section~\ref{subsec:3.2}).
+The equations~\ref{S1} -- \ref{S4} that define natural number arithmetic with 0 and successor function are very common (see, e.g.~\cite{KV03,UK03,WZ95}).
+Note that the DDRS $\nname{ubd}$ is deterministic with respect to addition of two normal forms (cf.~Proposition~\ref{prop:2.4}), but not with respect to their multiplication (cf. counterexample~\eqref{redu:X} in Section~\ref{sec:3.2}).

-We note that the DDRS $\zname3$ for $\Int_1$ defined in Table~\ref{tab:S1} provides an alternative of smaller size for the datatype $\Int_{ubd}$ defined in~\cite{BP16a}\footnote{ The name $\Int_{ubd}$ refers to: $\Int$ in unary view with conversion from binary and decimal notation (and view).} when in the latter the equations for predecessor and conversion from binary and decimal notation are disregarded: equation~\ref{S8}, used to complete the definition of addition on the integers, replaces equations~[u8] -- [u10] in our earlier paper~\cite{BP16a}, while the remaining eight equations are those defined in~\cite{BP16a} for $\Int_{ubd}$.

-Finally, the DDRS $\nname4$ is deterministic with respect to addition and multiplication of two normal forms (cf.~Proposition~\ref{prop:3.1.3}).
-However, equation~\ref{Sm2} (as a rewrite rule) is less common for defining addition on this concrete datatype for natural number arithmetic, and neither is equation~\ref{Sm4} for defining multiplication on the natural numbers.
-In~\cite{Walters90} this specification (modulo symmetry) occurs as a running example.